Dear

 Neil has been working behind the scenes on a major tobacco trial in Montreal.
 It kept him very busy but has now wrapped up and we are just waiting for the judge to render his verdict.
 Neil is easing into retirement... maybe.

-winning the Governor General's Award for History Teaching in November 2013.
-She's
+Rachel is still glowing from winning the Governor General's Award for History Teaching in November 2013.
+She's very busy with curriculum development, textbook writing and giving seminars to teachers, as well as actually teaching students.

 Craig and Rachel at Rideau Hall